Guaco (band): Stage 1979–1985

-Amílcar Boscan consolidates himself as a fundamental interpreter with the songs: «El billero», «A patinar» and «Tierra bonita».
+Amílcar Boscan consolidates himself as a fundamental interpreter with the songs: «El billetero», «A patinar» and «Tierra bonita».
 Gustavo Aguado repeats as an interpreter of a theme dedicated to the virgin: "Chinca y Ricardo" and another to Guayana Esequiba with the song: "Esequibo".
 Another of the songs that had media coverage due to its intimate and romantic nature was: "I will continue to gaiteando", in the voice of Sundin Galué, where the topic of the pipers' wives who feel "threatened" by the way of life dissipated or committed to the art carried by musicians.

 A year later and with the same musical group, Guaco premiered its new long-playing album in 1982.
 The Hernández-Boscan duo repeated their successful association with the songs: «Pastelero» and «Por eso me feliz mi Maracaibo».
 Gustavo Aguado reserves the songs "Para ella" and "Para ti Chinita" by Ricardo Hernández himself.

 The year is 1983 and Guaco records his fifth and last studio album for the Integra label.
 At this time, Guaco continues its modernization process, adding drums, a trumpet section, a trombone and violins under the executive production of the experienced Orlando Montiel.
 Amílcar Boscan debuts as a composer with the song "El Pavito" and also records the songs: "Cepilla'o" and "Adiós Miami", a song referring to middle-class Venezuelans who used to travel to the USA because of how cheap the dollars were. and that in that year they were subjected to exchange control and a strong devaluation of the currency.

-Between 1984 and 1985, two albums were produced and recorded with the Sonographic label, a label for which the most renowned artists in the country recorded: Yordano, Ilan Chester and Franco de Vita.
+Between 1984 and 1985 two albums were produced and recorded with the Sonographic label, a label for which the most renowned artists in the country recorded: Yordano, Ilan Chester and Franco de Vita.
 The band is an obligatory reference throughout the national territory, their albums increase their sales exponentially and in December they give massive concerts in various venues in the country, including the Poliedro de Caracas.